Brewing

 • Notes: Good aroma, but body feels lightweight; sweetness is shallow

 Keeping records lets you untangle later whether lightness came from ratio, time, or temperature.
-Advanced learners eventually layer in TDS and extraction yield—read THE COFFEESHOP's TDS and yield guide when you're ready.
+Advanced learners eventually layer in TDS and extraction yield—read when you're ready.
 For now, consistent record-keeping beats perfect memory.

 Impression notes shine when you name sweet, acid, bitter, body, finish—which shifted, not just "tasty" or "bad."